Sequins, big bows, glamorous gowns at Badgley Mischka show

 “She can wear them over and over again or let her daughters have them,” he said.

-Mother and daughter Hilaria Baldwin sat in the front row next to husband Alec Baldwin.
+Hilaria Baldwin brought her young daughter to the show.
+She sat in the front row next to husband Alec Baldwin.
 On his lap, he held their young daughter Carmen, who wore a black bow headband.
 The family said they were delighted to cheer on the fashion duo.

 “These two men are such titans of the fashion world and it’s really — we’re happy to come and help celebrate them and what they’re doing,” Alec Baldwin told The Associated Press.